Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 The unpredictability.

-The sensory overload.
+The constant sensory overload.

-And Malaysia and Singapore reminded me exactly why I keep going back.
+Malaysia and Singapore reminded me exactly why I keep going back.

 Previous